tfsec/tfsec.github.io/_docs/aws/rds/enable-performance-insights.md

 ---
+title: aws-rds-enable-performance-insights
-title: Encryption for RDS Performance Insights should be enabled.
+description: Encryption for RDS Performance Insights should be enabled.
 shortcode: aws-rds-enable-performance-insights
 legacy: AWS053
 summary: Encryption for RDS Performance Insights should be enabled.